codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_DB_PreparedSQL.md

-Sniff for prepared SQL.Makes sure that variables aren't directly interpolated into SQL statements.
+Sniff for prepared SQL.
+Makes sure that variables aren't directly interpolated into SQL statements.